openwms/org.openwms/README.md

 # Current Architecture

-Instead of applying a technical layered architecture the current architecture focus on business components.
-Functionality with a high degree of cohesion is kept together within a deployable software component.
-Each component has it's own development lifecycle with a coordinated API evolution and an isolated data store.
+Instead of applying a technical layered architecture (like we had with OSGi) the current architecture focus on business components.
+Business functions with a high degree of cohesion is kept together within a deployable software component.
+Each component has it's own development lifecycle with a API evolution roadmap and an isolated data store.
 The following sketch shows all currently existing as well as planned components of the OpenWMS.org system together with all potential surrounding systems.

 ![Architecture][1]

+Beside an user interface (not shown here) several other systems interact with the OpenWMS.org system - in the middle of the sketch.
+On top, we have ERP systems.
+Those systems send high-level tasks to OpenWMS.org, e.g. a customer order with order positions where each position refers to a product that is known by OpenWMS.org (Inventory Service).
+The communication between OpenWMS.org and an ERP system may not be unidirectional only.
+OpenWMS.org can although send status messages to the ERP or may request product catalog updates, this depends on the project needs.
+On the bottom we have devices that are close to actors and sensors within an automated warehouse.
+Those devices are almost limited in hardware resources and protocol stacks.
+Typically PLC (Programmable Logic
+Controllers) are used to interact with field sensors and to control actors.
+OpenWMS.org is open source software and therefore promotes the usage of open source hardware components over of commercial PLC products.
+Therefor first supported devices are boards, like Arduino or Raspberry Pi, with an open microcontroller architecture, free to use.
+All these subsystems in the field area have one thing in common: They are close to the hardware and expect to get responses from the server in no time.
+They have the power to bring a serving component down just by sending requests all the time.
+Typical web applications are different in that the infrastructure takes care of DoS attacks or the application server handles the incoming traffic for us.

+Read more about the architecture and design of each component on the components Github page.

 # What kind of service architecture did we already have in the past?